 A sustainable book publication, Intercultural Press was conceived during early spring of 2017.
-It prints books on 100% recycled paper, and has online art and literature exhibitions every other month throughout the year.
+It prints books on 100% recycled paper, and ALSO has an online Art and Literature gallery exhibtion every season.

 The goal is to not just give people an outlet to vocalize and express the ways in which they feel, but to also strive for intercultural competence, resist kyriarchy/hate, and to stay connected as healthy creative communities should in this modern unstable country.
-Literature and Art is VERY important, especially during times like these.
+Literature and Art is VERY important, so let’s continue to support one another.

 Intercultural Press accepts previously published work, which means neither I nor the press own your work in any way shape or form, and there is no fee requirement.*

 Stay weird, creative, and inspired, never forget your dreams…make them a reality.